mohit2agrawal/get_mp3/README.md

 # get_mp3
-Tool to download vídeos from Youtube as mp3
+Tool to download videos from Youtube as mp3.

-# Install
+# Installing

 Clone this repository to your local machine.

 Run 'pip install -r requirements.txt' to install all dependencies.

+# Using

+1) Create a text file with the name of the songs to download, one song per line.
+Ex:
+Bohemian Rhapsody
+Pink Floyd Time

+2) Run "python get_file.py {music-names.txt}"

+3) Wait a little bit..

 # Improvements